gboeing/osmnx/docs/source/index.rst

     pip install osmnx

-If you have any trouble with the installation, try installing OSMnx in a new, clean `virtual environment`_ using conda and conda-forge:
+If you have any trouble with the installation, try installing OSMnx in a new, clean `conda environment`_ using conda-forge and strict channel priority:

 .. code-block:: shell

+    conda config --prepend channels conda-forge
-    conda create -n ox -c conda-forge --strict-channel-priority --yes python=3 osmnx conda activate ox
+    conda create -n ox --strict-channel-priority python=3 osmnx

 Examples